akhilrao/akhilrao.github.io/_posts/2015-10-15-hidden-action-agency-problem.md

 \text{s.t.} ~~& \int_{\pi_a}^{\pi_b} v(w(\pi )) f(\pi | e) ~ d \pi - g(e) \ge \bar{u}
 \end{align} $$

 We can think of this as a two-stage decision process: given some level of effort from the manager, the owner wants to pay him the profit-maximizing wage.
 The constraint is called an "individual rationality (IR) constraint" or a "participation constraint".
 It's a way to factor the manager's problem into the owner's decision-making - the owner is constrained to pay the manager a wage that is at least as good as the manager's outside offer.
 If the owner doesn't, the manager won't work for her.
-For a fixed level of effort \\(e\\), the owner's problem can be simplified to minimizing the manager's wage subject to the participation constraint, or maximizing the negative of the manager's wage.
+For a fixed level of effort \\(e\\), the owner's problem can be simplified to minimizing the manager's wage subject to the participation constraint.

 $$ \begin{align}
 \min_{w( \pi )} ~~& \int_{\pi_a}^{\pi_b} w( \pi ) f(\pi | e) ~ d \pi \cr
 \text{s.t.} ~~& \int_{\pi_a}^{\pi_b} v(w(\pi )) f(\pi | e) ~ d \pi - g(e) \ge \bar{u}
 \end{align} $$

 A minimization problem can be made into a maximization problem by multiplying the objective by \\(-1\\).
 Economists seem to prefer maximization, while statisticians and computer scientists seem to prefer minimization.
-I'm not sure why this is the case, or if it even is the case beyond my limited sample.

 Since we integrated over \\(\pi\\) this wage holds for all realizations of profit.
 We can solve this as a constrained maximization